 Perpetual VS Subscription Model for Microsoft Office

-- A perpetual license means that you own a license of the software for life.
+- You will own a license of the software for life.

-- You’ll get access to the semi-frequent software updates that Microsoft releases for bug fixes and security patches.
+- You will get access to the semi-frequent software updates that Microsoft releases for bug fixes and security patches.

 - A perpetual license of the Microsoft Office applications can be purchased from Microsoft directly for about $319 CAD.